Medicare Procedure and Patient Information

 In most instances, pelvic organ prolapse surgery only requires a hospital stay of one day.
 Patients may experience vaginal bleeding for the first few weeks following surgery.
 If this happens, patients should use sanitary pads rather than tampons, as a higher risk of infection is associated with the use of tampons.
 To further help with recovery, patients should begin doing gentle pelvic floor strengthening exercises a few days after surgery.
 Doing these exercises at least three times a day as a routine tightens the pelvic floor muscles and prevents the recurrence of prolapse.

-Dr. Meghan McGowan, MD graduated from Medical College of Wisconsin.
+Dr. Meghan Lynn McGowan, MD graduated from Medical College of Wisconsin.
 She completed residency at Northwestern University Affiliated Hospitals.
 She is certified by the Board Certification: Obstetrics and gynecology (OB/GYN) and has a state license in Wisconsin.

 Medical School: Medical College of Wisconsin